Apollo Rendezvous 2015

-We're trying something new this year, just a single day held at the Boonshoft Museum of Discovery with multiple speakers, vendors, planetarium shows, door prizes, and raffle items.
-We'll end the evening with a BBQ and an evening of star gazing weather permitting.
+Following our single day event format from last year, Saturday starts at the Boonshoft Museum of Discovery with multiple speakers, vendors, planetarium shows, door prizes, and raffle items.
+The day ends with a BBQ at John Bryan Observatory and an evening of stargazing, weather permitting.

 Saturday Only Presentations

 An Apollo Rendezvous first, “Uncle” Rod Mollise, a Contributing Editor at Sky & Telescope magazine is presenting on multiple topics.
 Rod is familiar to amateur astronomers as the author of numerous books and magazine articles on every aspect of astronomy, amateur and professional.
 Other than his work at the magazine, he is most well known for his books on Schmidt Cassegrain Telescopes, SCTs, and especially his last one, Choosing and Using a New CAT (Springer), which has become the standard reference for these popular instruments.

 Rod’s previous book, The Urban Astronomer’s Guide has also been popular.
 That’s no surprise, since it is designed to help the majority of amateurs who must observe from light polluted urban and suburban sites see deep sky wonders.

 In addition to Sky and Telescope and his books, Rod’s writing can be found in his popular online blog, Uncle Rod’s Astro Blog.
 Somehow, he also finds time to teach astronomy to undergraduates at the University of South Alabama in Mobile and to travel to distant star parties and other events to address enthusiastic amateur astronomers.